dam-du/SECT_Bachelorprojekt/README.md

 	`git clone https://github.com/dam-du/SECT_Bachelorprojekt.git`
 - Change directory to the root of our project
 	`cd SECT_Bachelorprojekt/`
-- Run `./build.sh` to build our infrastructure.
+- Run `./build.sh` to build our infrastructure with packer and create the containers.
-*Note: *this script creates custom images with packer and runs them in containers**
 ![Showcase of Honeypot's Deployment](https://github.com/dam-du/SECT_Bachelorprojekt/blob/main/graphics/clone_and_build.gif)

 **2nd Terminal:** Starting cowrie on honeypot's container